 What is the average price of a house in Antony in 2026?

-In 2026, the average price of a house in Antony ranges between 5,500 and 7,500 euros per sqm depending on the neighborhood, the plot size and the condition of the property.
+In 2026, the average price of a house in Antony ranges between 5,500 and 7,500 euros per sqm depending on the neighbourhood, the plot size and the condition of the property.
 A house of 90 to 110 sqm with a garden sells for between 520,000 and 750,000 euros.
-The most sought-after areas (proximity to the RER B, town center) are the most expensive.
+The most sought-after areas (proximity to the RER B, town centre) are the most expensive.

 How long does it take to buy a house in the southern suburbs of Paris?